-Learn the fundamentals of data communications and networking.
+Students will learn the fundamentals of data communications and networking.
 Focus will be placed on hardware and software components for the implementation of transmission media, local area networks (LANs), and wide area networks (WANs), network interconnections, network management, protocols, and related technologies.
 Exam objectives related to CompTIA's Network+ certification are presented.
-After completing this course, students should be able to apply their understanding of data communication technologies to real-life situations graduates will encounter in the field.

-Introduction to Network Security
+ITN 144 (Formerly NET 104) Introduction to Network Security

-Students will develop a basic understanding of the network security field and will be prepared for more advanced security topics in the Network Security concentration.
+Students will develop a basic understanding of the network security field.
 Topics covered include general security concepts, data communication security, infrastructure security, and cryptography.
 The concepts presented in this course map to the exam objectives for CompTIA's Security+ exam.

-ITN 200 Server Administration
+Server Administration I

-Students get a comprehensive overview of the features and functions of Microsoft Windows workstation and server operating systems; this includes an examination of the installation, configuration, management, and networking functionality of Windows in a stand alone as well as large and small network environments.
-The course objectives are designed around the job-related tasks a support professional must perform using new or modified features in Microsoft Windows.
-By the end of the course, students will have the ability to configure and support environments running Windows Professional and Server, as well as the requisite knowledge to prepare for the associated Windows Microsoft certification exams.
+Students get a comprehensive overview of the features and functions of a Microsoft Windows Server-based network: this includes an overview of networking in a Windows Server 2008 environment, along with the installation and configuration of important network components such as DHCP, DNS, file services, printing services, network policy and access services, security and monitoring.
+The course objectives are designed around the job-related tasks a support professional must perform using the latest Windows Server network operating system.
+Additionally, students will complete a course-long project comparing and contrasting various network operating systems, which will expand their knowledge base and help prepare them for the hybrid networks they are likely to face outside of the classroom.
+By the end of the course, students will have the ability to configure and support network environments running the Windows Server operating system, as well as the requisite knowledge to begin to prepare for the associated Windows Server certification exam.